 - 2. The CPRB does not have the authority to act outside of a meeting.

 - 3. The Freedom of Information Law (FOIL) applies to certain materials provided by the MTA to the CPRB, such as statistical or factual information, or final agency policy determinations.

 The CPRB is also responsible for ongoing oversight of the MTA capital plan, and three of its members must approve spending from the Outer Borough Transit Account.
 The fund was created in the 2018 state budget with dedicated funds from the for-hire vehicle surcharge.

 The Senate in 2009 created a website for the CPRB during the 2010-2014 capital plan process.
 The website is no longer active.
 The letter from the groups calls upon the appointing authorities to create a website for the CPRB with information about its activities, members, meetings, and any materials and video from meetings.

-Please see below the letter and advisory opinion.
+Please click here for the letter and here for the advisory opinion.